magicsandbox-ai/magicsandbox/apps/Docs/publishing.md

 `tailwindConfig` is not used if `tailwind.config.js` or `tailwind.config.mjs` is present.

+#### args ({ input: string, budget: number })

+#### cacheRequests (boolean) (default true)

+Whether to cache `requestApp` and `requestFunction` calls, which can save cost when making repeated calls during development.
+Set to false to disable.

+#### writeData (object) (default { enabled: false, requestAppMaxCost: 0 })

+Whether to write data to the database when calling `requestPutData` or `requestDeleteData`.
+If not enabled, data will be maintained in memory, so it can be retrieved by later calls to `requestGetData` but will be lost when the server restarts.

+Magic Sandbox requires that an App was successfully called with `requestApp` before writing to the database.
+Therefore, to enable writing data:

+- A version of your App must have been published successfully.
+- You must set `writeData.enabled` to true and `writeData.requestAppMaxCost` to a number that's greater than your App's minCost.

+After you do so, magicsandbox.Dev will call `requestApp` once and begin writing to the database.

 #### dependencies (object)

 Version ranges to use for the packages you import. magicsandbox.Dev supports import statements that use [semver ranges](https://github.com/npm/node-semver#versions):